Vyral/nate-martinez-recruiting/_drafts/monday-morning-message-1-28-2019.md

 “To enjoy good health, to bring true happiness to one's family, to bring peace to all, one must first discipline and control one's own mind.
 If a man can control his mind he can find the way to Enlightenment, and all wisdom and virtue will naturally come to him.” - Buddha

+**PS You are invited to a 3 hour Business Planning Event I am hosting on Tuesday, February 12th from 3:30-6:30pm.
+Come for the tacos and margaritas and kick start your 2019 selling season!
+[Click here](https://tinyurl.com/y7kh7pqr){: target="_blank"} to save your seat today!**

 Nate Martinez, RE/MAX Professionals<br>www.NatesHomes.com<br>www.NatesLuxuryHomes.com<br>602-430-5226<br>Nate@NatesHomes.com